1MahdiR/Djungool/README.md

 ## About the project

-A terminal tool for creating models.py files which include django models.
+A CLI tool for automating programming **models.py** files which include django models.

 ## How to use